boortel/Bee-Health-Monitor/README.md

   - [Bee Dataset BUT-HS](https://www.kaggle.com/datasets/imonbilk/bee-dataset-but-hs): hyperspectral dataset containing images of bees, Varroa mites and detritus.

 - Research papers
-  -  [Visual Diagnosis of the Varroa Destructor Parasitic Mite in Honeybees Using Object Detector Techniques ](https://www.mdpi.com/1424-8220/21/8/2764): article describing the Varroa mite detection using the YOLOv5 network.
+  -  [Visual Diagnosis of the Varroa Destructor Parasitic Mite in Honeybees Using Object Detector Techniques](https://www.mdpi.com/1424-8220/21/8/2764): article describing the Varroa mite detection using the YOLOv5 network.
   -  [Raspberry Pi Bee Health Monitoring Device](https://arxiv.org/abs/2304.14444): paper describing the communication and remote logging of the *Bee health monitor device*.
   -  [Machine learning and computer vision techniques in continuous beehive monitoring applications: A survey](https://www.sciencedirect.com/science/article/pii/S0168169923009481?dgcid=author): survey article focusing on the visual based bee health monitoring methods.
 A full version of the paper has a restricted access, a free preprint is available [here](https://arxiv.org/abs/2208.00085).
   -  [Computer Vision Approaches for Automated Bee Counting Application](https://www.sciencedirect.com/science/article/pii/S2405896324004580): paper comparing three possible approaches in the bee counting.
   -  [Varroa destructor detection on honey bees using hyperspectral imagery](https://www.sciencedirect.com/science/article/pii/S0168169924006100?dgcid=rss_sd_all): article describing a possible use of the hypespectral imaging in Varroa mite detection.

+- Final thesis
+  - [Approximation of functions determining colony activity using neural networks](https://www.vut.cz/studenti/zav-prace/detail/151629): Thesis describing the development of the setup presented in paper *Raspberry Pi Bee Health Monitoring Device* in a more detail together with further clustering experiments.

 ## Software